 - Let’s chat about your vision for your proposal!

-- More posts to help you plan the perfect proposal!
+- More planning resources for the perfect proposal!

 Before we get to the idea list, I wanted to share some tips to keep in mind when brainstorming your ideas for the best way to propose!